-Hitting an MLB fastball requires the application of a huge amount of energy in the blink of an eye- roughly 130ms to be exact.
+Hitting an MLB fastball requires the application of a huge amount of energy in the blink of an eye, roughly 130 ms to be exact.
 That’s about a 1/8th of a second.
-Only through a coordinated series of contractions involving not only muscles but joints and connective tissue traveling up the kinetic chain into the hands and ultimately the bat/ball can we achieve adequate bat speed and quickness to hit a baseball traveling at speeds north of 90 mph.
-This article is meant to familiarize many of you with the 2 distinct phases and 12 positions in baseball swing mechanics that we review when analyzing video.
-Continue reading “How to Analyze Baseball Swing Mechanics in 12 Steps”
+Only through a coordinated series of contractions involving not only muscles but joints and connective tissue traveling up the kinetic chain into the hands and ultimately the bat can we achieve adequate bat speed and quickness to hit a baseball traveling at speeds north of 90 mph.
+This article is meant to familiarize you with the 2 distinct phases (stride and swing) and 15 positions in baseball hitting and baseball swing mechanics that we review when analyzing video.
+Continue reading “How to Analyze Baseball Swing Mechanics in 15 Steps”

 During the past year several showcases announced partnerships with technology companies, whereby participants skills are measured during their events.
 We’re not talking about the usual 60-yard dash.
 We’re talking about esoteric topics like vertical bat angles of a swing and spin efficiency levels on a pitch.
 On the one hand this is great news for the game.
 Technology is changing baseball for the better and the data can be invaluable for both training and evaluation.
 On the other hand, although I am a big believer in tech and the value it brings, there is an issue.
 Continue reading “What to Do With All the Data Coming Out of Showcases?”